Tour of Bhutan with short and beautiful day hiking

 Bhutan is known as “The Land of Thunder Dragons” on account of the vicious and huge thunderstorms that whip down through the valleys from the Himalayas.

-Bhutan is the only nation to practice “Gross National Happiness,” which is accomplished through four establishments: good governance, natural environment, sustainable growth, and cultural values.
+Bhutan is the only nation to practice “Gross National Happiness,” which measures four establishments: good governance, natural environment, sustainable growth, and cultural values.

 One of 43 landlocked nations on the planet, Bhutan is about a large portion of the size of the province of Indiana.

-Bhutan is the main country on the planet where the consumption of tobacco is prohibited.
+Bhutan is the main country on the planet that prohibits the consumption of tobacco.

 Bhutan is one of the only nations on the planet where citizens have a constitutional obligation to preserve and protect the environment.